pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 ## Create FluxCD GitRepository + FluxCD Kustomization

-The [Build cluster](../multicluster/installing-multicluster.hbs.md#install-build-cluster) uses FluxCD to deploy `Packages` and `PackageInstalls` by creating a FluxCD `GitRepository` on to watch for changes to the GitOps repository.
+The [Build cluster](../multicluster/installing-multicluster.hbs.md#install-build-cluster) uses FluxCD to deploy `Packages` and `PackageInstalls` by creating a FluxCD `GitRepository` to watch for changes to the GitOps repository.

 For each run cluster, create: